forbiddenspiral/soc_vanilla-plus_mini_repack/README.md

 **Limited Compatibility:** Currently supports 16:9 aspect ratio monitors, resolutions up to 1920x1080, and English language.

-**Limited Modifications:** most core features like the ballistic system, damage system, NPC behavior, and actor properties are unchanged from vanilla gameplay - item consumable properties are modified by the Medicine Mod.
+**Limited Modifications:** most core features like the ballistic system, damage system, NPC behavior, and actor properties are unchanged from vanilla gameplay.
+Of course, these are going to be changed by the future "Vanilla Twist Core" optional addon for the mini repack where I'm going to port these features from Vanilla Twist if possible.
+Item consumable properties are modified by the Medicine Mod.

-## Some screenshots here, if you'd like to give it a try (Vanilla/Modded)
+## Some outdated screenshots here, if you'd like to give it a try (Vanilla/Modded)

 ![Screenshot](https://i.ibb.co/8z7HZ8S/Vanilla-Modded-1.jpg)
 ![Screenshot](https://i.ibb.co/dWM25hs/Vanilla-Modded-2.jpg)